szymonzys/minido2mqtt/DOCS.md

 ## Configuration

-Configuration enables adding  metadate for MINIDO items, which enables its better representation in the Home Assistant.
+Configuration enables adding metadata for MINIDO items, which enables its better representation in the Home Assistant.
 Configuration is a JSON map object.

 The following types of configurations are most importent:
 - **type** - This is the most importent part of the configuration, it defines how Home Assistent will discover each MINIDO item.
 It supports the followin values: **temperature, dimmer, switch, binary_sensor, motion_sensor, light_sensor, button_short, button_long, light, cover**.
 Type will define also what By default all minido items are configured as **switch**.